Is lightning near Auburn right now?

 Thunderstorm season near Auburn

-Auburn sits in Alabama, which averages about 60 thunderstorm days a year — roughly 2.4× the US average of 25.
+Auburn sits in Alabama, which averages about 60 thunderstorm days a year — roughly 2.4× the national average of 25.
 Lightning near Auburn is most frequent April–September.

 - AL thunderstorm days/yr